 The Mercyhurst University Department of Applied Forensic Sciences offers a multi-disciplinary major dedicated to educating students in matters related to science, forensic science, society and the law.
 Students receive a solid natural science education, bolstered by the thematic forensic science courses.
 The program advances the student’s knowledge of science-based forensic fields of study by advocating critical thinking and problem-solving skills.
 Classroom learning is strengthened by strong, hands-on components of many courses.
-The Applied Forensic Sciences Department stresses the importance of reasonable and ethical behavior in regard to the field of forensic science to all members of the department; faculty, staff and students.
+The Applied Forensic Sciences Department stresses the importance of reasonable and ethical behavior in regard to the field of forensic science to all members of the department: faculty, staff and students.

-The Applied Forensic Sciences Department includes an Undergraduate Bachelor of Sciences Degree program as well as a Graduate Certificate program and Master of Science in Anthropology program which have a primary focus on Forensic and Biological Anthropology.
+The Applied Forensic Sciences Department includes an Undergraduate Bachelor of Sciences Degree program as well as a Graduate Certificate program and a Master of Science in Anthropology program which have a primary focus on Forensic and Biological Anthropology.
 Both the undergraduate and graduate programs present state-of-the-art techniques in forensic sciences and forensic biological anthropology in the classroom, and provide a variety of practical, hands-on opportunities both in the field and in the laboratory.

 The development of the undergraduate Applied Forensic Sciences Program represents the first truly multidisciplinary major at Mercyhurst that incorporates the major natural sciences (biology, chemistry, physics) and mathematics within the core curriculum.
-The program includes three concentrations:
+The program includes four concentrations:

 - Forensic Anthropology